FireOfDragon/Test_task/README.md

     - `GeeseResponse` should contain a list of raw goose entries that need to be mapped to final `Goose` objects.

 3. **Validation Rule**:
-    - If any goose has `age = 0`, throw an `IllegalArgumentException`.
+    - If any goose has `age = 0`, it's entry must not be included in final List.

 ---

 ## Mock Response Example

-The mock server is already configured and will return a JSON like this:
+The mock server is already configured and will return String that contains a JSON like this:

 ```json
 {